rese1f/rese1f/README.md

-I am an master student of Information Processing Lab at University of Washington, advised by Professor Jenq-Neng Hwang.
+On 23 FA, I will be a master student of Information Processing Lab at University of Washington, advised by Professor Jenq-Neng Hwang.
 I am currently working on human perception model, generative model, video understanding, and multi-modality learning.

 When I am not doing research, I like photography, traveling, and singing.